 Anne Katrine Dolven is a contemporary video artist and painter.
 She has gained international recognition with her carefully considered videos, described as formal in style and spare in narrative expression – humour and eroticism – at times even simultaneously.

 ARCHITECTURE: Norway is famous for its unique Stave churches, which are wooden churches built as early as the 12th century.
 Also, many fine examples of the Jugend/Art Nouveau style of architecture can be found in Norway, for instance in Ålesund, where most of the city centre was rebuilt in that style after a catastrophic fire in 1904.

 When it comes to contemporary architecture, the Snøhetta architectural firm based in Norway has achieved great international acclaim for their low-key, cool, “Scandinavian” style.
 They are behind many high-profile projects such as the Bibliotheca Alexandrina in Alexandria, Egypt, the Opera House in Oslo, and the Visitor’s Center at the World Trade Center memorial site in New York.

 FESTIVALS: Festivals take place throughout the year, covering all areas of culture including music, film, literature and various forms of art.
 ‘Norway Festivals’ is the organisation that helps to coordinate and develop all the Norwegian festivals.

-Molde International Jazz Festival, the Quart Festival and Norwegian Wood are all international music festivals attracting renowned performers from all over the world.
+Molde International Jazz Festival, The Bergen festival and Norwegian Wood are all international music festivals attracting renowned performers from all over the world.